geoai-lab/NeuroTPR/README.md

 ```bash
     python3 SourceCode/neurotpr/train.py
  ```
-More details about training NeuroTPR are available in the comments of our source-code files.
+More details about training NeuroTPR are available in the comments of the source code files shared in this repository.

 ### Project dependencies: